 Ways to contribute¶

 Zulip welcomes all forms of contributions!
-The page documents the Zulip development process.
+This page documents the Zulip development process.

 - Testing.
 The Zulip automated tests all run automatically when you submit a pull request, but you can also run them all in your development environment following the instructions in the testing docs.
 You can also try out our new desktop client, which is in alpha; we'd appreciate testing and feedback.